anandu06dev/ng4StarterKit/README.md

 **» CQS vs. CQRS**<br/>

-With traditional CRUD-based web applications, conform to the REST architectural style, we comply with the CQS (Command-Query-Separation) pattern.
-Traditional REST APIs comply with the conditions of command and query separation as methods within an entity, whereas, the CQRS (Command-Query-Responsibility-Segregation) pattern defines commands and queries on different entities (read/write model). **If the Web API layer does not provide a CQRS-based interface, we must be prepared on the client-side to counteract successfully by defining additional layers of abstraction**.
+With traditional CRUD-based web applications, conform to the REST architectural style, we comply with the CQS (Command-Query-Separation) pattern and the conditions of command and query separation as methods within an entity, whereas, the CQRS (Command-Query-Responsibility-Segregation) pattern defines commands and queries on different entities (read/write model). **If the Web API layer does not provide a CQRS-based interface, we must be prepared on the client-side to counteract successfully by defining additional layers of abstraction**.
 In conjunction with CQS and REST, additional patterns should be applied: